Patsy Kelly: The early 1930s

 Todd was eventually replaced by the bubbly Pert Kelton for one short, Pan Handlers (1936), but Kelton was quickly replaced by Lyda Roberti, a Polish-born comedienne with a thick foreign accent.
 Together, they starred in the cute Hal Roach comedy Nobody's Baby (1937) just before Roberti's untimely death.
 According to Kelly, Roberti died of heart failure in 1938 while bending over to tie a shoelace.
-It was incidents like these that further perpetuated Kelly's reputation as a jinx in Hollywood.
-And though some considered her bad luck, her performances were never hampered by this.
+Incidents like these further perpetuated Kelly's reputation as a jinx in Hollywood, and though some considered her bad luck, her performances were never hampered by this.
 "You see, something, darned if I know what it is, has happened to me since I came to this crazy town.
 Everyone I loved, turned to, needed, has gone, just like Thelma.
 It was Jean Malin, that swell New York actor and impersonator, first.
 I'd been a friend of Jean and his wife for years in New York.
 Then I went down to the Ship Café that night of Jean's disappearance.
-I glanced up at the flashing sign over the door that said, ‘Jean Malin’s last night,’ and as clearly as I'm hearing you, a voice said, ‘Be careful, it is his last night.’
+I glanced up at the flashing sign over the door that said, 'Jean Malin's last night,' and as clearly as I'm hearing you, a voice said, 'Be careful, it is his last night.'
 He backed the car into the ocean off the end of the pier just one hour later.
 We were all submerged in the water.
 Adrenalin worked with me.
 It didn't with Jean."

-Her feature-length debut was playing the role of Jill Barker in MGM’s Going Hollywood (1933) and shared screen time with the likes of Marion Davies, Bing Crosby, Fifi D’Orsay, and Ned Sparks.
-The part was a little more than a mere walk-on, and she didn't have a chance to show off her musical talents in it, although the picture does contain several delightful musical moments supplied by entertainers like Crosby and The Radio Rogues.
+Her feature-length debut was playing the role of Jill Barker in MGM’s Going Hollywood (1933); she shared screen time with the likes of Marion Davies, Bing Crosby, Fifi D’Orsay, and Ned Sparks.
+The part was a little more than a mere walk-on, and she did not have a chance to show off her musical talents in it, although the picture does contain several delightful musical moments supplied by entertainers including Crosby and the Radio Rogues.

 Kelly's various film roles in the 1930s ranged from the deadpan, screwball comedic to the impressively and powerfully dramatic.
-There was very little she couldn't handle on screen.
-On the comedic side of things, she showed up in such light-hearted Americana as Pick a Star (1937) with Rosina Lawrence, Jack Haley and Laurel and Hardy, in the knee-slapping boxing comedy Kelly the Second (1936) with Guinn Williams and Charley Chase, and in the biting political satire Thanks A Million (1935) with Dick Powell, Ann Dvorak, and famed radio personality Fred Allen.
-As far as drama, she showed off her more serious side in films such as the politically flavored Jean Harlow vehicle The Girl From Missouri (1934) with Franchot Tone and Lionel Barrymore, and in Private Number (1936) starring Loretta Young and Basil Rathbone.
+Very little was written that she could not handle on screen.
+On the comedic side, she showed up in such light-hearted Americana as Pick a Star (1937) with Rosina Lawrence, Jack Haley, and Laurel and Hardy, in the knee-slapping boxing comedy Kelly the Second (1936) with Guinn Williams and Charley Chase, and in the biting political satire Thanks A Million (1935) with Dick Powell, Ann Dvorak, and famed radio personality Fred Allen.
+For drama, she showed off her more serious side in films such as the politically flavored Jean Harlow vehicle The Girl From Missouri (1934) with Franchot Tone and Lionel Barrymore and Private Number (1936) starring Loretta Young and Basil Rathbone.